University of East London

 Placements

 Within the competency-based model of training, trainees' clinical experience on placement enables them to develop a continuous accumulation of the required competences (a total of 270 credits of study).
 This is achieved by flexible use of a series of six-month and one-year placements, working with a wide range of service users and carers across the life-span.
-The programme's Clinical Tutors organise placements for trainees and facilitate their learning of practice-related skills.
+Placement training is divided into three 90 credit modules, one per year of the programme.
+The programme's Clinical Tutors co-ordinate placements for trainees which facilitate their learning of practice-related skills.

 Placements 1 & 2 in Year 1: